daniel-furman/daniel-furman.github.io/content/_index.md

 ## Conference Proceedings

-1. DR Furman, SK Halvorsen, and SC Adolph, Assessing climate change impacts on *Xantusia vigilis* lizards and their Joshua tree habitats, *Society for Integrative and Comparative Biology Meeting* (SICB), Jan 3, 2021. <br><br>
+1. DR Furman, SK Halvorsen, and SC Adolph, Assessing climate change impacts on *Xantusia vigilis* lizards and their Joshua tree habitats, in Proceedings of the Society for Integrative and Comparative Biology Meeting (SICB), Jan 3, 2021. <br><br>
-2. DR Furman and SK Halvorsen, Species distribution modeling of *Xantusia vigilis* lizards, *Southern California Conference for Undergraduate Research Meeting* (SCCUR), Nov 23, 2019. <br><br>
+2. DR Furman and SK Halvorsen, Species distribution modeling of *Xantusia vigilis* lizards, in Proceedings of the Southern California Conference for Undergraduate Research Meeting (SCCUR), Nov 23, 2019. <br><br>

 ---